 Published on April 17, 2023 by Jason Reisman

-Are Your New Roof Shingles Not Lying Flat?
+Are Your New Roof Shingles Not Laying Flat?
 Here’s Why

-Learn why your new roof shingles are not lying flat in this guide from Eustis Roofing.
+Learn why your new roof shingles tend not to lay flat in this guide from Eustis Roofing.
 We offer expert shingle roof inspection for customers in The Villages, Tavares, and nearby areas.

 Common Reasons Roof Shingles Don’t Lie Flat